pvdabeel/prolog/Documentation/Assets/Graph/README.md

 | File        | Installed as  | Purpose                         |
 |-------------|---------------|----------------------------------|
 | `meslo.ttf` | `.meslo.ttf`  | Meslo font for proof rendering   |

+The `LICENSE` file in `Fonts/` applies to `meslo.ttf`.
+Meslo LG by André Berg is licensed under the Apache License 2.0.